Learn-TypeScript/understanding-typescript/README.md

         return obj.length;
         }
         ```
-     - `literal` You are very clear about the value. eg `'as-number' | 'as-text'` = union type, combined with literal types
+     - `literal` You are very clear about the value. eg `'as-number' | 'as-text'` = union type, combined with literal types. [docs](https://www.typescriptlang.org/docs/handbook/literal-types.html) In practice string literal types combine nicely with `union types, type guards, and type aliases`.
+You can use these features together to get enum-like behavior with strings. ...
+String literal types can be used in the same way to distinguish overloads. ...
+Check also: [Numeric Literal Types](https://www.typescriptlang.org/docs/handbook/literal-types.html#numeric-literal-types) and [Boolean Literal Types](https://www.typescriptlang.org/docs/handbook/literal-types.html#numeric-literal-types)
-     - `Type Aliases / Custom Types`: eg `type Combinable = number | string;` Create a new type which stores a union type.
+     - `Type Aliases / Custom Types`: eg `type Combinable = number | string;` Create a new type which stores a union type. [docs](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) Type aliases create a new name for a type.
+Type aliases are sometimes similar to interfaces... and just like interfaces, type aliases can also be generic...
      - `Type Aliases & Object Types`: Type aliases can be used to "create" your own types.
 You're not limited to storing union types though - you can also provide an alias to a possibly complex object type.

        For example: